MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

 ## Task 5: Configure an alert processing rule

-In this task, you create an alert rule to suppress notifications during a maintenance period.
+In this task, you will create an alert processing rule designed to suppress or pause notifications for a defined period, such as during scheduled maintenance.

 1. Continue in the **Alerts** blade, select **Alert processing rules** and then **+ Create**.